jnlongnecker/ProjectZero/force-app/main/default/README.md

 # Project Comments
-For what's there, it's not bad.
-Obviously include the missing trigger.
+For what's there, it's not as bad as it could have been.
+Obviously rushed and needs to include the missing trigger.

+Functionality is quite bare